microconfig/microconfig/README.md

 # Better config structure
 Our services have common configuration for service-discovery and database.
-To make it easy to understand service dependencies, let’s create folders service-discovery-client and database and specify link to these dependencies from core services.
+To make it easy to understand service's dependencies, let’s create folders for service-discovery-client and database and specify links to these dependencies from core services.

 ```
 repo